mesosphere/dcos-docs-site/pages/1.10/release-notes/1.10.10/index.md

 ### Kubernetes on DC/OS

-- Kubernetes on DC/OS is beta with DC/OS 1.10.0.
-Install from the DC/OS Service Catalog or use the [quickstart](https://github.com/mesosphere/dcos-kubernetes-quickstart).
+- Kubernetes on DC/OS is beta with DC/OS 1.10.
+You can install the package from the DC/OS Service Catalog or by using the DC/OS Kubernetes [quickstart](https://github.com/mesosphere/dcos-kubernetes-quickstart).

 ### Updated DC/OS Data Services